Introducing Ecopazifico Environmental Education Program

 What is environmental education?
 In a nutshell, it is a process aimed at increasing public knowledge and awareness about environmental issues and problems.
 It is needless to say that environmental education is very important for our future and the future of those who come after us.
 The good news is that there are many great programs developed by various organizations to help people around the world reach a sustainable environment, and Ecopazifico is one of them.

-Ecopazifico is an environmental education program dedicated to the children of three neighbor communities (Ladrilleros, Juanchaco, and La Barra) on the Colombian Pacific Coast where paradise beaches are simply invaded by plastic trash.
+Ecopazifico is an environmental education program dedicated to the children of three neighboring communities (Ladrilleros, Juanchaco, and La Barra) on the Colombian Pacific Coast where paradise beaches are simply invaded by plastic trash.
 The devastating amount of plastics arrives there with the tide every day, which makes it difficult for the region to thrive.
 Besides, the trash greatly affects many local species, including Humpback whales that travel to these territories for reproduction.

 Material Para Revivir